Calculation of power grid modes

-Engee is an Engee application designed to calculate and analyse steady-state modes of electric power systems.
+Calculation of power grid modes — This is an Engee application designed for calculating and analyzing steady-state modes of electric power systems.

-To open the application, go to the Engee workspace and in the upper left corner under Engee applications select Engee
+To open the application, go to the Engee workspace and in the upper-left corner in the section Engee applications select Calculation of power grid modes

 .
-The application runs in a separate browser tab and has the following view by default:
+The application works in a separate browser tab and by default looks like this:

 Nodes |